ritza-co/speakeasy-hono-openapi-sdk-starter/README.md

 npm run create:openapi
 ```

-## Generating an SDK using Speakeasy
+## Creating an SDK with Speakeasy

-To generate a Speakeasy SDK run:
+Run the following command to create a Speakeasy SDK:

 ```bash
 speakeasy quickstart